 These PowerPoint presentations demonstrate the designs of various avalanche safety equipment (transceiver beacons, ABS packs, various probes and shovels), and discuss local case histories, while encouraging questions and participation from the audience.
 Participants that are more than casual users of the backcountry can learn about specific topics taught during a multiple-day avalanche course.

 Cost: To schedule a presentation at your business, school or group, simply contact us.
 Again, school talks are offered for free.
 Any presentation fees paid by businesses are donated to the Education for Orphans of Nepal Charity (EON) and are 100% tax deductible.

 These easy 4-6 hour snowshoeing outings are offered most winter weekend days – just ask or check our events Calendar.
 (Learn about these on our Snowshoeing page by clicking here).

 AVALANCHE TRAINING COURSE –

-MNGS offers this two-day course (weekends and other dates by request) to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion search and rescue techniques.
+GuideSource offers these two-day courses on weekends and other dates by request, which follow AIARE formats.
+The purpose is to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion search and rescue techniques.
 Upon completion of this course participants should know how to plan and travel intelligently in the winter backcountry, and what to do if an avalanche occurs.
 This is a necessary course for everyone concerned about staying safe while off-piste, and intelligently enjoying any Winter activity.
 Courses are physically very easy, intensive ‘hands-on’ learning experiences, during which the participants will: